 6. Social Pressures Make It Hard to Learn How to Stop Eating When Full

-Have you ever been there, ordering food to be polite even if you’re already full?
+Have you ever been there, eating more around other people compared to at home?
+Often, this can be linked to people pleasing and the desire to make others happy, even if it’s at your own expense.
 Overcoming people pleasing tendencies is a critical element of eating psychology and learning how to stop eating when full, especially if you find yourself eating in social situations often.

 7. Emotional Eating Often Goes Beyond Physical Hunger